AbdulSami455/Mental-Health-Support-Chatbot/README.md

 - **Coping Strategies**: Provide personalized coping strategies based on the user's emotional state.
 - **Session Summaries**: Summarize the conversation and provide insights at the end of each session.
 - **Helpful Resources**: Provide links to immediate help resources for mental health support.
+- **User Management**: Users can register or load existing profiles.
+Profiles are saved locally with fields such as name, age, gender, health record, and more.

 ## Installation